manan883/ML-AI/README.md

 The amount of iterations total was 2778 and the training took about 2 hours on a M1 Macbook Pro with 16gb of ram

+The trained data was not saved/loaded from a directory so every time you restart the program the program has to retrain the data.
+This can and should be improved

 Tried to run this on google colab but ran into issues getting dependencies to install properly

 ## What was learned